Frequently Asked Questions

-It’s a learning method based on scientific findings in the paediatric social and neurological world.
+It’s a learning method (the Montessori Method) based on scientific findings in the paediatric social and neurological world.
+Designed to respond to the natural growth and development of children, it’s an approach that values independence, hands-on learning, real-world application and problem solving.
 100 years after it was first created and practiced by Dr Maria Montessori, modern research is confirming many of her findings.
 But at the heart of Montessori is peace.
 It’s a pedagogy centered on teaching and fostering peace for this, and future generations.

 Is Montessori a fun way to learn?

 Absolutely.
 Just look around and you’ll see that the kids are happy, relaxed and engaged.
 After all it’s their place and space – somewhere where they’re free to do the things they enjoy.
 Montessori teachers are experts at preparing the classroom environment and providing the children with activities and materials that make learning fun.
 That’s key to nurturing real joy and an enduring love of learning in the children.

 So what do the kids get up to in a Montessori preschool?
 Watch one little boy's 3-hour morning condensed down to 5 minutes.

 (C) Lindsay Palmer Photography: http://www.lindsaypalmer.ca